Skip to main content

 The 20-Year Undertaking

-By signing the sponsorship undertaking, the sponsor makes a legally binding commitment under IRPR s.132 to financially support the sponsored parent or grandparent for 20 years from the date the sponsored person becomes a permanent resident.
-This means:
+By signing the sponsorship undertaking, the sponsor makes a legally binding commitment under IRPR s.132 to financially support the sponsored parent or grandparent.
+For parents and grandparents the undertaking runs for 20 years, starting the day the sponsored person becomes a permanent resident (in Quebec the period is generally 10 years).
+This is one of the longest financial commitments in Canadian immigration, so it is worth understanding clearly.
+In practical terms:

 • If the sponsored person receives provincial social assistance during the undertaking period, the province may seek repayment from the sponsor